SAP/project-kb/prospector/README.md

 explain in detail what you did and what unexpected behaviour you observed (also indicate your operating system and Python version).

-*Please note that Windows is not supported*, WSL and WSL2 are fine though.

-**IMPORTANT**: this project adopts `black` for code formatting.
+:exclamation: **IMPORTANT**: this project adopts `black` for code formatting.
 You may want to configure your editor so that autoformatting is enforced "on save".
 The pre-commit hook ensures that black is run prior to committing anyway, but the auto-formatting might save you some time and avoid frustration.